MiDiTeS/IntroToRforLinguistics01/Assignments/Module_2/README.md

-#READ ME
+# README

-This are the assignments for the 'Module_2' section.
-Click on each file to check the assignments.
+These are some assignments for module 2.
+Please click a file for more information